Peter Tevis

-Tevis was also credited with singing the theme song of the animated television series Underdog (TV series) in the 1960s.
+Tevis was also credited as the singer of the theme song of the animated series Underdog (TV series) in the 1960s, but on the US Wikipedia page for the series, Robert Ragaini is named, who also remembered the recording.

 In the 1970s, Tevis ran a record label called Pet Records, based in Burbank, California.
 The label released records designed to train pet birds to talk as well as other pet training records.
 The word pet also stood for "Peter Edward Tevis."

 Tevis was married to actress Tiffany Bolling from 1969 to 1970.

 In his latter years he suffered from Parkinson's disease and nearly lost his voice.